Home | Mission & Goals | Meeting Schedule | Search | Contact Us | Submit A Story | Links

 John Miller

-Daniel Beltzhoover was born in 1826 in the commonwealth of Pennsylvania.
-Daniel was a graduate of the 1847 class at West Point.
+Daniel Beltzhoover was a professor at Mount Saint Mary's Seminary near Emmitsburg, Maryland, where he taught mathematics.
+Before entering his profession at Mount Saint Mary's, Daniel was a graduate of the 1847 class at West Point.
 He was also a veteran who served in the United States Military during the wars in Florida and in Mexico.
-He became a professor at Mount Saint Mary's Seminary near Emmitsburg, Maryland, where he taught mathematics.
 While teaching at the Mount, Daniel married Elizabeth Miles who was the sister to Professor George Miles, who also taught at the Mount.
-Daniel was a highly religious Roman Catholic.
+With this being said, one can speculate, that Daniel was a highly religious man.

 Before the Civil War, he commanded a company of Zouave Mountain Cadets at Mount Saint Mary's, and drilled them thoroughly on Eardin's and Casey's tactics.
 During the winter of 1860, Daniel Beltzhoover gave a lecture on "Modern Fortifications".
 This was his last lecture before he entered the Confederate Army.